devsimiyu/docker-container-exception-tracker/README.md

-## Tracker NodeJS Exceptions in Docker
+## Track NodeJS Exceptions in Docker

 This project demonstrates how to track exceptions in a NodeJS application running inside a docker container